 - Impose a detention.

 - Impose a whole school detention.

 - Confiscate a mobile device.

 - Place a student on report.

 - Contact parents.

-- Place in the REFLECTION Room
+- Place in the REFLECTION Room This area is also used for Internal Exclusion and can be based at both the lower and upper school site.

-- Place in the STEAM Room (Internal Exclusion).

-- Refer to a senior member of staff for exclusion.
+- Refer to a senior member of staff for suspension.